Yushu-An/YushuAn-academic/content/home/experience.md

     # location: California
     date_start: 'Jun 2021'
     date_end: 'Sep 2022'
-    description: built evaluation model for its production and test process of aerospace liquid propulsion products to guide the construction of its manufacturing cells
+    description: Built evaluation model for its production and test process of aerospace liquid propulsion products to guide the construction of its manufacturing cells
         Responsibilities include:

         * Put forward partial evaluation elements and sub elements according to the theory of 5M1E